Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Introduction

-In this work, we further push the dynamic limits of eMNS by utilizing high-bandwidth feedback to achieve remote magnetic levitation of a centimeter-scale rigid body with the \octomag{} eMNS \cite{kummerOctoMagElectromagneticSystem2010a}, as illustrated in \Cref{fig:octomag_with_steady_levitator}.
+In this work, we further push the dynamic limits of eMNS by utilizing high-bandwidth feedback to achieve remote magnetic levitation of centimeter-scale rigid bodies with the \octomag{} eMNS \cite{kummerOctoMagElectromagneticSystem2010a}, as illustrated in \Cref{fig:octomag_with_steady_levitator}.
 Although the \octomag{} is a research-grade platform typically associated with microrobotics and ophthalmic procedures \cite{ullrichMobilityExperimentsMicrorobots2013,zhouMagneticallyDrivenMicro2021}, we demonstrate its capacity for high-bandwidth control at a macroscopic scale.
+To evaluate the scalability and platform-agnostic nature of our framework, we additionally demonstrate levitation on a larger 13-coil system featuring a \qty{35}{\centi\meter} workspace diameter.
 Establishing high-performance remote control of magnetic objects could pave the way for new medical applications since contactless manipulation inherently reduces friction, mechanical wear, backlash, and vibrations; characteristics that are undesirable for medical applications.
 For example, precise in-vivo levitation could enable diagnostic procedures such as detecting hidden tumors with sensorized ingestible capsules \cite{chenMagneticallyActuatedCapsule2022}.
 It could also improve colonoscopy, where magnetic actuation is already used to counteract gravity and lift a soft-tethered capsule to reduce wall contact \cite{valdastri_levitation2019}.
 As clinical translation of our proposed framework relies on real-time state feedback, we emphasize the importance of high-frequency in-vivo state estimation techniques\cite{vonarxSimultaneousLocalizationActuation2024a,non_sync_cavaliereInductiveSensorDesign2020}.

 To meet the listed requirements, as a proof of concept, we design a control and modeling framework to levitate rigid bodies.
 We first fit an analytical model relating electrical coil currents to the magnetic field within the workspace using calibration data.
 The resulting field is mapped to forces and torques using an analytical point-dipole representation.
 These field models are commonly used by the eMNS community as the main calibration tool \cite{charreyronModelingElectromagneticNavigation2021}; however, to the best of our knowledge, this is the first time they are utilized to achieve macroscopic levitation of a permanent magnetic dipole in a physical experimental setup.